In today’s omnichannel marketplace, customers have a lot of choice about what they buy, and how to buy it.

 |Based on ideal projections||Based on real data|

 |Cannot uncover customer pain points||Identifies areas of weakness that need improvement|

-The bottom line is that customer journey analytics give brands the deepest level of insight into how and why your customers make certain kinds of decisions.
+The bottom line is that customer journey analytics give brands the deepest level of insight into how and why their customers make certain kinds of decisions.
 Leveraging that insight can be the difference that pushes your customer offering past your competition.